IoT4CareLab/SHPIA/README.md

 Open the project SHPIA-APP with Android Studio (do not open shpia-main, ONLY SHPIA-APP).
 Now you need to modify some parameters:

-	1) Open the class named NordicApiService in the folder SHPIA-APP\app\src\main\java\com\raffaello\nordic\model and replace the ip address in line 24 with your private ip that you used to run the server
+	1) Open the class NordicApiService in SHPIA-APP\app\src\main\java\com\raffaello\nordic\model

+	2) Replace the ip address in line 24 with your private ip that you used to run the server

-	2) Open settings.xml in the folder SHPIA-APP\app\src\main\res\xml and do the same thing with the ip address in line 6
+	3) Open settings.xml in the folder SHPIA-APP\app\src\main\res\xml

+	4)  Replace the ip address in line 6 with your private ip that you used to run the server

-	3) Run the application
+	5) Run the application

 It is important to run the application on your smartphone, to do this you need to connect the smartphone with Android Studio.
 Do not use the emulator.
 To run the application you need to run the server first.